ian0x-S2/RAWUI/src/docs/toast/doc.md

 The Toast component provides a simple yet powerful way to display ephemeral notifications.
 It handles multiple toasts, positioning, automatic dismissal, and rich content.

+## Promise Handling

+The component uses Svelte's declarative `{#await}` blocks to handle promise states elegantly.
+When you use `toast.promise()`, the component automatically displays different UI for loading, success, and error states without manual state management.

 ## Installation

 Copy the component files to your project: